Our scientific advisory board is composed of renowned experts in the field of neurodegenerative disease research and clinical development.

 Prof. Christian Haass heads the Department of Metabolic Biochemistry at the Adolf-Butenandt Institute at LMU Munich.
 He has been Coordinator of the German Center for Neurodegenerative Disorders (DZNE) in Munich since 2009.
 Dr. Haass made major discoveries between 1990-1995 showing how beta-amyloid peptide is generated at the cellular level in Alzheimer’s disease (AD) while working at the Center for Neurologic Diseases at Harvard Medical School where he was Assistant Professor for Neurology.
 He was Associate Professor for Molecular Biology at Central Institute of Mental Health, Mannheim (1995-1999) and Professor for Biochemistry at LMU Munich since 1999, where he has investigated the structure, function and amyloidogenesis of AD causing presenilin-dependent intramembrane protease complexes.
 Dr. Haass has received many awards for his innovative, high impact research.

-Prof. Adam Boxer is Associate Professor of Neurology and the Vera and John Graziadio Scholar in Alzheimer’s Disease Research at UCSF, where he directs the Alzheimer’s Disease and Frontotemporal Dementia Clinical Trials Program at the Memory and Aging Center.
+Prof. Adam Boxer is Professor of Neurology and the Vera and John Graziadio Scholar in Alzheimer’s Disease Research at UCSF, where he directs the Alzheimer’s Disease and Frontotemporal Dementia Clinical Trials Program at the Memory and Aging Center.
 He was the lead principle investigator of the first US multicenter, randomized, placebo-controlled, clinical trial of a therapeutic agent for frontotemporal dementia (memantine/Namenda®) and an international, phase 2/3, randomized, placebo-controlled trial of the microtubule stabilizing agent, davunetide (NAP, Al-108), for PSP.
 He is principal Investigator of the NIH-funded, North American rare disease clinical research consortium, entitled Advancing Research and Treatment for Frontotemporal Lobar Degeneration (ARTFL), which is dedicated to preparing for clinical trials in PSP and other FTLD-spectrum disorders.

 Günter U. Höglinger